-The CUBE has multiple $\emptyset 2.50$ " knockouts on the sides, rear and bottom that accommodate $\emptyset 2.00$ " conduit fittings.
+The CUBE has multiple Ø2.50" knockouts on the sides, rear, and bottom that support Ø2.00" conduit fittings.
+The bottom also has two Ø1.38 knockouts that accommodate Ø1.00" fittings.
 See Figure 2 for knockout locations.

 3.9.
 Conduit Seals